Thirtytwo TM-3 snowboard boot review and why you might want a TM-2

 …Update 2023 on the TM-3 and why I won’t buy it again

-So at this point I’ve put around 130 days on them and I can say that they have held up well.
-There is some fraying of stitches near where I rest my board on my left foot and they eyelets around the ankle are fraying and I put some ducktape on that.
+So at this point I’ve put around 200+ days ( 2 full seasons) on them and I can say that they have held up well.
+The eyelets around the ankle blew out, but I was able to use the inner metal loop as an eyelet.

-But I wouldn’t buy these again.
-Over the year or so I’ve had foot pain, bruised and black toes.
+Over the last two seasons I’ve had foot pain, bruised and black toes, bunions and some ingrown toe nails.
 The 9 was too big and the 8.5 is incredibly toe jammed yet still had excess space around the foot especially above the forefoot.
 I have skinny ankles/calves and one boot liner I couldn’t tighten enough with the velcro on the top of the Elite liner.

-If you have thicker ankles feet then these might fit you better.
+If you have thicker/ankles feet then these might fit you better.

 Currently I am considering a TM-2.
 That’s got a different liner and is more popular and cheaper than the TM-3.